-Michael O’Neill is an experienced company director and has over 25 year’s experience as a senior financial services executive.
+Michael O’Neill is an experienced company director with more than 25 years’ experience as a senior financial services executive.
 Michael has a strong background in finance, risk and governance, having held executive roles as Chief Financial Officer and Chief Risk Officer for NAB’s Personal Banking Division in Australia and Treasurer for the NAB Group.

 Michael’s current non-executive roles include Director and Board Chair of Gymnastics Victoria, Director and Chair of Investment Committee at Tidswell Financial Services and Director of Teachers Mutual Bank and Incolink.

-Michael is the Committee Chair of the Audit & Corporate Risk Management Committee and is a Director on the Finance & Information Technology Committee.
+Michael is the Committee Chair of the Audit and Corporate Risk Management Committee and is a Director on the Finance and Information Technology Committee.